nosorry/expl-bin/README.md

 # mod-exp
-some of my modified exploits
+some of my modified exploits and some scripts.